BodoBookhagen/BodoBookhagen.github.io/_pages/about.md

 ---
 **Please also see the [University of Potsdam - Remote Sensing and Earth-Surface Process Team](http://UP-RS-ESP.github.io/) webpage.**

-**Research Motivation:** The Earth's surface is driven by geological, biological, and climatic forces.
-They form a complex system of closely coupled processes - knowledge of these interactions is essential because the Earth’s surface is the foundation for all human activity and its dynamics impact all facets of life, habitability, and sustainability.
+**Research Motivation:**  The Earth’s surface is shaped by the interplay of geological, biological, and climatic forces.
+These interconnected systems form a complex network of feedbacks and processes.
+Understanding these interactions is essential—Earth’s surface underpins all human activity, and its dynamic behavior directly influences habitability, sustainability, and environmental resilience.

-**Research:** I am interested in transport processes within the Earth (vertical tectonics) and on the Earth's Surface (geomorphology), specifically driven by hydrologic and atmospheric processes.
-My [**research**](http://bodobookhagen.github.io/research) focuses on quantifying Earth-Surface Processes using (1) remote sensing data and techniques; (2) in-situ and field measurements; (3) geochemical approaches; (4) time series and data analyses; and (5) numerical modeling approaches.
+**Research:**  My research explores transport processes both within the Earth (vertical tectonics) and on the Earth’s surface (geomorphology), with particular emphasis on hydrologic and atmospheric drivers.
+I focus on quantifying Earth-surface processes through:

+i.
+Remote sensing data and techniques
+2. In-situ and field measurements
+3. Geochemical analyses
+4. Time series and data analytics
+5. Numerical and process-based modeling

-More extensive tutorial, data, and codes are available and on the [University of Potsdam - Remote Sensing and Earth-Surface Process Team webpage](http://UP-RS-ESP.github.io/) and [Blog Posts and Tutorials](https://up-rs-esp.github.io/year-archive/).
-An older website at my previous employer (UC Santa Barbara) can be found [here](http://www.geog.ucsb.edu/~bodo/).
+Additional tutorials, datasets, and code resources are available on the [University of Potsdam - Remote Sensing and Earth-Surface Process Team webpage](http://UP-RS-ESP.github.io/) and [Blog Posts and Tutorials](https://up-rs-esp.github.io/year-archive/).
+An archive of earlier materials from my time at [here](http://www.geog.ucsb.edu/~bodo/).

-**Teaching:** My [**teaching**](http://bodobookhagen.github.io/teaching) centers around a combination of remote-sensing and earth-data sciences.
-In the classroom, we rely on a variety of data sources (remote sensing, field data, modeling output), programming environments (Python, C, Matlab), and geochemical tools (e.g., cosmogenic nuclides and stable isotopes) to quantify geoscientific processes.
-In the past years, we have developed a modern remote sensing and earth-surface processes curriculum and we are running an international MSc program *Remote Sensing, geoInformation, and Visualization* (see the [university's application website](https://www.uni-potsdam.de/de/mnfakul/studium-und-lehre/master/remote-sensing-geoinformation-and-visualization.html) and the international program listed at the [DAAD](https://www.daad.de/deutschland/studienangebote/international-programmes/en/detail/4855/)).
-All teaching materials are available on the Moodle platform at the University of Potsdam.
+**Teaching:** My [**teaching**](http://bodobookhagen.github.io/teaching) integrates remote sensing, earth data science, and geochemical approaches to investigate Earth-surface processes.
+Courses combine multiple data sources—satellite observations, field data, and model outputs—and use programming environments such as Python, C, and MATLAB.
+We have developed a modern curriculum in remote sensing and Earth-surface processes and coordinate the international MSc program in *Remote Sensing, geoInformation, and Visualization* (see the [university's application portal](https://www.uni-potsdam.de/de/mnfakul/studium-und-lehre/master/remote-sensing-geoinformation-and-visualization.html) and the [DAAD](https://www.daad.de/deutschland/studienangebote/international-programmes/en/detail/4855/) programming listing).
+All teaching materials are available through the [University of Potsdam Moodle Platform](https://moodle2.uni-potsdam.de/) .

-A list of advised BSc and MSc theses (year, name, topic, department) is listed in [BSc and MSc Theses](http://bodobookhagen.github.io/theses).
+A list of advised BSc and MSc theses (year, name, topic, department) can be found in [BSc and MSc Theses](http://bodobookhagen.github.io/theses).